iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

 - What happened first?
 - What caused the detection?
-- What happened immediately before it?
+- What happened immediately beforehand?
 - What happened afterward?
-- Did the activity continue?
+- Did activity continue?
-- Did other processes become involved?
+- Did additional processes become involved?

 ---